bhouston/threeify/src/lib/math/README.md

 ## Changes from Three.js

-- Removed event emitters from Quaternion and Euler3.
+- Removed event emitters from Quat and Euler3.
 This causes unnecessary complexity.
 We can change the update structure in the Node class to compensate.

 # Mat4